flux-framework/flux-operator/docs/tutorials/index.md

  - [mpich](https://github.com/flux-framework/flux-operator/blob/main/examples/mpi/mpich)

+#### Niche Use Cases

+ - [disable-view](https://github.com/flux-framework/flux-operator/blob/main/examples/tests/disable-view): Use the flux packaged in your application container, and customize the flux view to some other container (required)

 ### Queue Interaction

 These examples show how to interact with your flux queue from a sidecar container (that has access to the flux broker of the pod):